A tribute to Gordon Strachan & the lost art of manager wit and sarcasm

 But regardless of your opinions on either of them, at least they’re interesting.
 Plenty aren’t.

 With mistrust of reporters on the rise, media training compulsory, and clubs increasingly keen to restrict access to their managers and stars, interviews and press conferences are often a place of repetition, banality and clichés.

 Managers turn up and give their thoughts because they have to, not because they want to.
 They utter their well-practised stock phases, bat away any unwanted lines of enquiry and get out as soon as possible.

 But it wasn’t always like this.
 And one man typifies a different, better way of interacting.
 Gordon Strachan.

-His reaction to Harry Kane’s equaliser for England against his Scotland side and post-match quip that “this might be a good night to start drinking” provided just a small glimpse of a man that was once the most entertaining, sarcastic, witty, self-aware and often obtuse voice in the sport.
+His reaction to Harry Kane’s equaliser for England against his Scotland side in 2017 and post-match quip that “this might be a good night to start drinking” provided just a small glimpse of a man that was once the most entertaining, sarcastic, witty, self-aware and often obtuse voice in the sport.

 Strachan, back in his days of managing Coventry and Southampton in the late 1990s and early 2000s, represents what we no longer have.

 “I do the job the way I like to do it, enjoying myself,” he said in a 2001 interview.
 “I don’t want to change my personality just to be a manager.”

 That ethos was evident right from the off when he finally swapped the short shorts and shin pads for a suit, aged 39.